redhat-openstack/openstack-puppet-modules/firewall/README.markdown

 * `tcp_flags`: The ability to match on particular TCP flag settings.

+* `netmap`: The ability to map entire subnets via source or destination nat rules.

 #### Parameters

 * `action`: This is the action to perform on a match.
 Valid values for this action are: